Where the philosophy is the soul of Woodline Primary, the teaching and learning program is our brain.

 Education is not about the answers, but rather the questions being asked.
 With this in mind, we designed a program that encourages children to be inquisitive and fallible.
 In other words, to take risks.

-The teaching and learning program have been designed to bring learning to life for students using seven foundational principles:
+The teaching and learning program have been designed to bring learning to life for children using seven foundational principles:

 A constructivist approach to education that favours learning through actively doing and experiencing as distinct from a traditional academic model in which students are more passive in their learning; instructed using a more theoretical than practical method.